sto0750/project/ReadMe.md

 1. Wind system

 I have applied wind system that affects the cannonballs in order to avoid simple games.
 I have made a class that randomly updates magnitude and direction when updated, and put wind.update() at every turn-switching situations.
 Once defined, wind affects the speedx and speedy value of each cannonball.
 Finally for the players to recognize the wind, I loaded 3 images with different width to distinguish the magnitude of wind, and rotated it in the update(self) part to indicate the direction.

+Here there's one technical method when using the np.arctan() function.
+Since the tangent function as all the real value between pi/2 and -pi/2, other half angles are not calculated, instead, pi is added or subtracted to be in between.
+The arrow would only point the right side.
+Therefore, I added the condition check of the sign of wind.x and put a minus sign in front of the wind when the wind.x is negative.

 2. About the whole sequence of play